antoniogiacomelli/K0BA_Lil/README.md

     - "Extended" Pipes: these are pipes that can be managed by several readers and writers.

 - **Memory Management:**
   - Memory Pools with fixed block-size.
-This approach is deterministic and hinders fragmentation.
+This approach is deterministic and has no fragmentation.
-  - Byte Pools, if you really want it.
+  - Byte Pools, if you really want.
+They have a first-fit policy and a merge adjacent free blocks on every free operation to prevent fragmentation on some level.

 - **Application Timers**
-    - Periodic/One Shot timers with delta queues for efficient handling
+    - Periodic/One-Shot timers with delta queues for efficient handling

 **Major dependencies:**
 - ARM GCC